rfilenko/nuxt-countries/README.md

-# nuxt-jobs
+# countries-api

-> Job listings app, created with Vue and Nuxt.js
+> A list of countries with basic information, rest api to fetch data, created with Vue and Nuxt.js, toggle light/dark mode, styled with scss.

+### Frontend Mentor - REST Countries API with color theme switcher

 ## Build Setup